AgID/rndt-md-converter/quick-user-guide-en.md

 Click on **DOWNLOAD** button to download the result of the transformation, i.e. a compressed folder with the name _&lt;date&gt;&lt;time&gt;\_&lt;organization-name&gt;.zip_.

-The compressed folder includes the following files:
+The compressed folder (i.e. the output of the transformation) includes the following files:

 - ReadMe.txt: a text file with a brief description of the folder content;
 - CSWResponseOLD.xml: the CSW GetRecords response from the catalogue queried, based on the 2011 Italian profile / INSPIRE TG v.1.3;